benmvp/benmvp.com/content/posts/new-gatsby-site/index.md

 ---
 date: 2020-04-29
 title: New Gatsby site!
-description: I've redesign benmvp.com to be a site that contains a blog instead of just being a blog for future growth
+description: Why I decided to redesign benmvp.com from being a blog site to being a site that contains a blog
 category: general
 tags: [gatsby, performance, website]
 hero: benmvp-masthead.png